 The other option is to use a translation API.
 A website integration automates the beginning and end of the website localization process, making the overall flow of your project much smoother.
 BLEND allows you to use an API to plug in directly to your CMS or website builder, with specialized integrations for WordPress, Drupal, and more.

 As you add or change sections or whole pages, your translators will see where the text fits in the overall page layout.
 All the localization work will be done directly on the translation platform.
-Translators will still have content and design context, and the new pages can be reviewed and published within the website builder or CMS itself.
+Translators will still have content and design context, and the new web pages can be reviewed and published within the website builder or CMS itself.
 By skipping the uploads and downloads, you’ll speed up the whole process, avoid operational headaches, and ensure better results.

 Using these APIs involves a few simple steps to connect your BLEND account to your site’s CMS: